Bilirubin encephalopathy: Treatment

-Acute bilirubin encephalopathy's treatment would be phototherapy and exchange transfusion which is essentially changing the newborns blood.
+Acute bilirubin encephalopathy's treatment in infants begins with phototherapy, where the newborn is exposed to 420-480nm light which helps conjugate bilirubin in the skin to become water-soluble, leaving it able to be excreted in the urine.
+When especially severe, exchange transfusion can be performed which rapidly lowers serum bilirubin concentrations by exchanging a newborn's blood.

 Currently, no effective treatment exists for kernicterus.
 Future therapies may include neuroregeneration.
 A handful of patients have undergone deep brain stimulation and experienced some benefit.
 Drugs such as baclofen, clonazepam, gabapentin, and artane are often used to manage movement disorders associated with kernicterus.
 Proton pump inhibitors are also used to help with reflux.
 Cochlear implants and hearing aids can improve the hearing loss that can come with kernicterus (auditory neuropathy – ANSD).